Clinical Trials Logo

 Clinical Trial Summary

-The study will be looking at whether a taste test device can be used as a diagnostic aid for depression.
-Taste tests will be carried out before and after first use of an antidepressant (prescribed by the patient's GP) and then again a month later a further taste test will be conducted.
+The study looks at whether a taste test device can be used as a diagnostic aid for depression.
+Taste tests will be carried out before and after first use of an antidepressant (prescribed by the patient's GP) and then again six to eight weeks later a further taste test will be conducted.
 The results of these tests will be assessed to see if they correlate with the outcome of validated mood questionnaires carried out at the first and second visits.

 Clinical Trial Description